arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ![Max Carrier board](assets/featured.png)

 # Description
-The Portenta Max Carrier enhances edge AI applications in industrial automation, robotics applications and building automation.
-It transforms the Arduino® Portenta family into a standardized industrial platform, ready for use as a single-board computer or reference design.
-Providing seamless access to Gigabit Ethernet, microSD and PCIe on the Portenta X8, it expands capabilities with Fieldbus, LoRa®, 4G, Cat-M1 and NB-IoT, making it an ideal platform for Industry 4.0.
+Enable edge AI for high performance industrial, building automation and robotics applications with the Portenta Max Carrier.
+The Portenta Max Carrier transforms the Arduino® Portenta family into a standardized industrial platform, ready for use as a single board computer or as a reference design.

+The Portenta Max Carrier provides easy access to the onboard peripherals of the Arduino® Portenta X8 including Gigabit Ethernet, microSD and PCIe.
+This board further augments the capabilities of the Portenta X8 with Fieldbus, LoRa®, 4G, Cat-M1 and NB-IoT connectivity providing a platform for Industry 4.0.

+<div style="page-break-after: always;"></div>

 # About This Document
 This document is the official reference for the Portenta Max Carrier, detailing its capabilities, features and supported components.
-For setup documentation and practical applications, please visit [**docs.arduino.cc**](https://docs.arduino.cc/).
+For setup documentation and practical applications, please visit [**docs.arduino.cc**](https://docs.arduino.cc/hardware/portenta-max-carrier/#tutorials).

 # Target areas:
 Industry 4.0, prototyping, robotics, data logging

-<div style="page-break-after: always;"></div>

 # Features
 **Note**: This board needs the Portenta X8 for full functionality.
 Not all features are available with the Arduino® Portenta H7.